 - Sender’s information in the top left corner

 - Recipient’s information in the center

-- The Recipient’s information must be high enough on the mailing to allow room for postal service barcodes and zip code stamps.
-If the recipient information is too low on mailings, the machines at the post office will send it back to ASU instead of the recipient.
+- The recipient’s information must be high enough on the mailing to allow room for postal service barcodes and zip code stamps.
+If the recipient information is too low on mailings, the machines at the post office will send it back to ASU instead of to the recipient.